We are happy to announce that the 2018 Synovus Toast of the Town will take place at the Columbus Convention and Trade Center!

 The best local and regional breweries, distilleries, wineries, spirits and restaurants will be featured at the Grand Tasting.
 In one evening, guests will have the opportunity to taste all the best products on the market.

 The Columbus Symphony Orchestra was Founded in 1855 by Mendelssohn’s student, Herman S. Saroni, the Columbus Symphony Orchestra became the second orchestra formed in the United States.
 The symphony disbanded during the Civil War and both World Wars, but always reorganized during times of peace.
-In 1949, the organization as we know it today, was formed and has performed for 64 consecutive years.
-The CSO has been a professional orchestra since the late 1970’s and employs as many as 90 musicians for any given concert.
-Long recognized as one of the southeast’s finest musical ensembles, the CSO currently performs at RiverCenter for the Performing Arts.
+In 1949, the organization as we know it today, was formed and has performed for 69 consecutive years.
+Long recognized as one of the southeast’s finest musical ensembles, the CSO currently employs up to 90 musicians for any given concert and performs at RiverCenter for the Performing Arts.